About Cascade Conducting

 ~ Sarah Ioannides

-The second annual Cascade Conducting Masterclass at Pacific Lutheran University will feature 15 principal members of Symphony Tacoma and marks the second of many expected events inspired by the ideas of the founding members of Cascade Conducting.
+The third annual Cascade Conducting Masterclass and first annual Cascade Composer’s Symposium at Pacific Lutheran University will also feature 20 principal members of Symphony Tacoma and marks another of many expected events inspired by the ideas of the founding members of Cascade Conducting.